A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

-}\fi Figure {Fig:RSNA1} shows the original flair MR image (left), the inverted image of the segmentation (middle) and the overlay of segmented image over the original one (right).
+}\fi Figure \r{Fig:RSNA1} shows the original FLAIR MR image (left), the inverted image of the segmentation (middle), and the overlay of the segmented image over the original one (right).
 Based on the overlay of the segmented image, the proposed method seems to work properly: it is, at least, not a meretricious method which works for the simulated data only.
-As shown in the segmented image, there are still some false positives; however, most of all of those are located in the area of the skull which of the original image is denoted by as much bright pixels as tumors.
-During preparing the MR image before the segmentation -- which is called ``preprocessing" -- those bright pixels in the skull are removed.
-Therefore, those false positives might be imputed to the less careful preprocessing procedure of the MR image.
-If the better-preprocessed image were used, then those types of false positives would disappear.
-One promising fact here is that the proposed method successfully detect tumors of a very small size which are located inside of the top blue circle in the middle image: we surmise that this finding is originated from the segmenting-together-strategy.
-Without it, those small tumors could have not been detected.
-This finding adds cachet to the extant desirable features of the MDE method such as robustness. \ifnum \value{show}=1{
+As shown in the segmented image, there are still some FPS pixels; however, most of all of those are located in the area of the skull which in the original image is denoted by as much bright pixels as tumors.
+During the preparation of the MR image before the segmentation -- which is called ``preprocessing" -- those bright pixels in the skull are removed.
+Therefore, those FPS pixels might be imputed to a less careful preprocessing procedure of the MR image.
+If a better-preprocessed image were used, then those types of FPS pixels would disappear.
+One promising fact here is that the proposed method successfully detects tumors of a very small size which are located inside of the top blue circle in the middle figure: we surmise that this is originated from the segmenting-together strategy.
+Without it, those small tumors could have not been detected. \ifnum \value{show}=1{